On von Neumann's inequality on the polydisc: Besov spaces

 In this appendix, we collect a few results about Besov spaces of analytic functions.
 Results of this type are in principle well known, see for instance \cite[Section 3.1]{Nikolski05}, \cite[Section 2]{Peller82} for analytic Besov spaces and \cite{Peetre76,Triebel78} for more general Besov spaces.
 However, we require vector-valued and weighted versions of the standard results, for which we do not have a reference.
 Thus, we provide the proofs.

+We will make use of several integral kernels on $\mathbb{T}$.
+For integers $n \ge 1$, the Fej\'er kernel $F_n$ is the real-valued trigonometric polynomial whose Fourier coefficients are the triangular-shaped function supported in $(-n,n)$ that is $1$ at $0$ and affine on $[-n,0]$ and on $[0,n]$.
+Explicitly

-We begin by recalling a standard and well-known estimate for de la Vall\'ee-Poussin-type kernels.
-For integers $0 \le k < l \le m < n$ let $V_{k,l,m,n}$ be the real-valued trigonometric polynomial whose non-negative Fourier coefficients are the trapezoid-shaped function supported in $(k,n)$ that is identically $1$ on $[l,m]$ and affine on $[k,l]$ and $[m,n]$.
+Next, for integers $0 \le k < l \le m < n$, the de la Vall\'ee-Poussin-type kernel $V_{k,l,m,n}$ is defined to be the real-valued trigonometric polynomial whose non-negative Fourier coefficients are the trapezoid-shaped function supported in $(k,n)$ that is identically $1$ on $[l,m]$ and affine on $[k,l]$ and $[m,n]$.
+Explicitly,

+Finally, we will also use closely related holomorphic kernels $W_n$, defined by demanding the Fourier coefficients of $W_n$ are the triangular-shaped function supported in $(2^{n-1}, 2^{n+1})$ that takes the value $1$ at $2^n$ and is affine on $[2^{n-1},2^n]$ and $[2^n, 2^{n+1}]$.
+Explicitly,